huggingface/diffusers/docs/source/en/using-diffusers/reusing_seeds.md

 print(np.abs(image).sum())
 ```

 To avoid this issue, Diffusers has a [`~utils.torch_utils.randn_tensor`] function for creating random noise on the CPU, and then moving the tensor to a GPU if necessary.
-The [`~utils.torch_utils.randn_tensor`] function is used everywhere inside the pipeline, allowing the user to **always** pass a CPU `Generator` even if the pipeline is run on a GPU.
+The [`~utils.torch_utils.randn_tensor`] function is used everywhere inside the pipeline.
+Now you can call [torch.manual_seed](https://pytorch.org/docs/stable/generated/torch.manual_seed.html) which automatically creates a CPU `Generator` that can be passed to the pipeline even if it is being run on a GPU.

 ```python
 import torch